-Be sure that both the FT ${DX}$ 9000 Contest and VL-1000 are turned off, then follow the installation recommendations contained in the illustration.
+Be sure that both the FT DX 9000 Contest Contest and VL-1000 are turned off, then follow the installation recommendations contained in the illustration.

-On the rear panel of the VL-1000, please set the "ATT" switch to the "ON" position.
-The 200-Watt power output from the FT DX 9000 Contest is far in excess of what is required to drive the VL-1000 to its full rated output.
+On the front panel of the VL-1000, please set the "ATT" switch to the "ON" position.
+The 200-Watt power output from the FT px 9000 Contest is far in excess of what is required to drive the VL-1000 to its full rated output.